-Should there be a need to reduce expenditures to balance the budget that cannot be addressed during the traditional budget process, cuts can be implemented through negative supplemental appropriation bills passed by the Legislature and signed into law by the Governor.
-Or cuts can be implemented through an executive order subject to the approval of the House and

-Senate Appropriation Committees: "The governor, with the approval of the appropriating committees of the house and senate, shall reduce expenditures authorized by appropriations whenever it appears that actual revenues for a fiscal period will fall below the revenue estimates on which appropriations for that period were based."
+Should there be a need to reduce expenditures to balance the budget that cannot be addressed during the traditional budget process, cuts can be implemented through negative supplemental appropriation bill passed by the Legislature and signed into law by the Governor.
+Or, cuts can be implemented through an executive order with the approval of the House and Senate Appropriation Committees: "The governor, with the approval of the appropriating committees of the house and senate, shall reduce expenditures authorized by appropriations whenever it appears that actual revenues for a fiscal period will fall below the revenue estimates on which appropriations for that period were based."
 Const 1963, art 5, § 20.

-C. 2023 events preceding filing of suit.
+C. 2023 events preceding filing of suit

-In January 2023, as part of the January CREC, the legislative fiscal agencies indicated that a tax-rate reduction was likely to occur.
-Senate Fiscal stated: "Because preliminary GF/GP revenue is forecasted to increase in FY 2021-22 by an amount greater than 1.425 times the rate of inflation, Public Act 180 of 2015 is predicted to require a permanent reduction in the HT rate."
-P/A App'x at 65-66 (emphasis added).
-The House Fiscal Agency agreed a tax-rate reduction was likely but took no position on its permanence (in contrast to its November 2015 legislative analysis).
-Id. at 68-69.
+In January 2023, as part of the January CREC, the Senate and House fiscal agencies indicated that a tax-rate reduction was likely to occur.
+Senate Fiscal stated: "Because preliminary GF/GP revenue is forecasted to increase in FY 2021-22 by an amount greater than 1.425 times the rate of inflation, Public Act 180 of 2015 is predicted to require a permanent reduction in the IIT rate." (emphasis added).
+Senate Fiscal Agency, Michigan's Economic Outlook and Budgetary Review FY 2021-22, FY 2022-23, FY 2023-24, and FY 2024-25 (Jan 11, 2023) available at Complaint, Exhibit 5 at pp. 29, 37.
+The House Fiscal Agency agreed a tax-rate reduction was likely, but took no position on its permanence (in contrast to its November 2015 legislative analysis).
+House Fiscal Agency, Economic Outlook and Revenue Estimates for Michigan FY 2022-23 through FY 2024-25 (Jan.
+12, 2023), available at Complaint, Exhibit 6 at p.
+14.